Judiciary of Poland: Partisan control of the National Council of the Judiciary

+The ambiguous status of "neo-judges" causes widespread chaos within the court system.
+30 professional judges and almost half of lay judges of the Supreme Court refused to work with newly appointed judges due to their conviction that any such proceeding will be necessarily invalid; and some decided not to send the requests to delay mandatory retirement to the KRS because they do not recognise it as a properly constituted body.
+Their position is supported by the June 2022 legal principle of the Criminal Chamber of the Supreme Court, which reiterated that the partisan KRS "is not equivalent to the constitutional organ [regulated] by article 187 paragraph 1 [of the Constitution]" and ruled that newly appointed Supreme Court judges must resign.
+Three years later, the same chamber, and separately the Labour and Social Security chambers invalidated legal principles of the Chamber of Extraordinary Control and Public Affairs as they argued that a panel that included "neo-judges" was not a proper court.
+However, just after that, the latter two chambers reversed that legal principle and echoed the Constitutional Tribunal by asserting that no outside bodies can interfere with Supreme Court rulings, including those of the European Union; the head of the Chamber of Extraordinary Control and Public Affairs claimed that the ruling was actually pro-European.

 Arbitrary secondment of judges

 The minister of justice, according to law, may second (delegować) a judge to a lower or, in some circumstances, to the higher courts and to the Ministry of Justice.
 The minister may also second a judge to administrative courts, the Chancellery of the President, to the Supreme Court or to an institution subordinate to the Ministry of Foreign Affairs upon the requests of the leaders of these agencies.
 However, the law does not require that the decisions of secondment, or the revocation thereof, have justifications.
 This arrangement has been described as prone to abuse by some human rights groups and legal experts.
 The European Court of Justice ruled that the system of purely arbitrary delegation of judges, where the minister of justice is at the same time the top prosecutor, violates European Union law; the Polish Ombudsman also argued that the unlimited powers in issuing delegations ran afoul of several articles of the Constitution, including by infringement on the President's prerogative to appoint judges to the positions the President decides.